 Operational Definitions

 Preterm birth: live birth before 37 completed weeks of gestational age.
-Censored: Premature neonate still alive at the end of the study or discharged before end of follow up including discharged to home, discharged against medical advice or referred out to other health institutions without knowing their outcome.
+Preterm neonatal Mortality: The death of preterm neonates with gestational age Censored: Premature neonate still alive at the end of the study or discharged before end of follow up including discharged to home, discharged against medical advice or referred out to other health institutions without knowing their outcome.
 Follow up time: the duration from admission until either an event or censorship occurs.
 Event: Death of preterm neonate within 28 days of birth confirmed by observing death certificate or medical records.
 Early breast feeding initiation: Initiation of breast milk with two hours of birth.
 Medical disorders in mother: Any history of medical diagnosis in the mother as it has been registered on the neonate’s medical records.
 Medical disorders in the neonate: Any recorded medical diagnosis for the preterm neonates on their medical records.
+Perinatal Asphyxia: Lack of oxygen to organ systems due to a hypoxic or ischemic insult that occurs within close temporal proximity to labor and delivery.
+Hypothermia: An abnormal thermal state in which the newborn's body temperature drops below 36.5 °C (97.7 °F).
+Hypoglycemia: a plasma glucose level of less than 30 mg/dL (1.65 mmol/L) in the first 24 hours of life and less than 45 mg/dL (2.5 mmol/L) thereafter, registered.

 Dissemination of the Result

-The result of the submitted and presented to Hawassa University, College of Medicine and Health Science, School of Public Health. will also be published in internationally recognized journal.
+The result of the study was submitted and presented to Hawassa University, College of Medicine and Health Science, School of Public Health.
+Similarly, it was submitted to Hawassa University Comprehensive Specialized Hospital where the study was conducted.
+The study findings will be presented in locally and internationally held workshops, seminars, conferences and various meetings.
+It will also be published in internationally recognized journal.

 Results